 '''

-java sun.security.tools.KeyTool -import -alias TrustedRoot -file
+keytool -import -alias TrustedRoot -file A:\PublicKeyCert.b64 -keystore

-A:\PublicKeyCert.b64
+.keystore -storepass keystorepass

 '''

-- -keystore .keystore -storepass keystorepass - 2 When you are asked to trust this certificate, select Yes, then click Enter. - 3 Copy the .keystore file to any directory on the same file system that has the Identity Vault files. - 4 In iManager, select Identity Manager > Identity Manager Overview. - 5 Search for drivers. - 6 Click the LDAP Driver object, then click it again in the Identity Manager Driver Overview page. - 7 In the Keystore Path parameter, enter the complete path to the .keystore file. - 8 Continue with Step 7: Adjusting Driver Settings.
+- 5b2 When you are asked to trust this certificate, select Yes, then click Enter. - 5c Copy the .keystore file to any directory on the same file system that has the Identity Vault files. - 5d In iManager, select Identity Manager > Identity Manager Overview and search for drivers.